consolekakao/reactnative-boilerplate/README.md

 > - Bottom Sheet Added.
 > - Styled component has been set.
 > - The response-font-size has been added to accommodate the larger screen.
+> - Axios has been applied for HTTP communication.

 ## 한국어